cjxe/blog/_posts/how-to-communicate-effectively-a-simple-and-practical-guide/2024-10-20-how-to-communicate-effectively-a-simple-and-practical-guide.md

 	- E.g., Escalating every issue will damage relationships in the long run; so get their minimum attention at the level that is required to make the most impact to solve your problem.
 	- E.g., Verbal communication has a higher impact which resolves the problem quicker compared to written communication.

-## Deliver (while communicating)
+## 2. Communicate.

-1. Follow a message structure to keep the communication flow organised:
+- Follow a message structure to keep the communication flow organised:

 ```md
 # Greeting (optional)